Scarabaeus1031/NEXAH/DISCOVERY_ENGINE/README_extended.md

 • emergence of persistent flow structures
 • formation of loops, channels, and networks
 • extraction of topology from dynamic data
+• modeling of systems as transition fields
+• measurement of field coupling and delay

 ---